jacygao/techblog/event_sourcing.md

 "Testing with the events that actually happens" - Young

 "visualise concurrency violation" - Young

+"performance benifits due to only one disk write for both your storage and your durable queue" - Young

 ## The biggest challenge of Event Sourcing